niko/goconfd/README.md

 Redirecting to a central goconfd instance (experimental)
 -----------------------------------------

 We're using a central goconfd instance in our network.
 The problem is this is a single point of failure.
-In case the box with the central instance goes down all app would have to be reconfigured to use another instance of goconfd.
+In case the box with the central instance goes down all apps would have to be reconfigured to use another instance of goconfd.

 A better (but still not optimal) solution is: goconfd runs on every host in the network.
 So all apps can look at localhost:6666 for their conf server.
 These local instances redirect to the central instance.